Create a Layered Kick Drum

 Middle Layer

-We are moving forward to our second layer, which is called the middle kick drum.
-The middle layer is where the body of the kick drum comes.
+We are moving forward to our second layer, the middle kick drum.
+The middle layer is where the body of the kick drum comes from.
 Its frequency range is usually located in low-mid and mid areas of the sound spectrum.
-In order to sound rich and full, it is desirable to have a bit of a room reverb added into it.
+In order to sound rich and full, it is desirable to have a bit of a room reverb added to it.
 This is just what the sample which we have chosen possesses.
-Again, let us hear it how it sounds.
+Again, let us hear how it sounds.

 ~Mid Kick Drum - Unprocessed